Ohio Truck Accident Lawyer

 After being involved in an 18-wheeler accident, you must take action.
 At Gervelis Law Firm, we represent truck accident injury victims throughout northeast Ohio.
 If you have been injured in a truck accident, it is important to get our truck accident response team on the scene as soon as possible.

-When you contact us, our rapid response team will get to the scene of your crash right away and take photographs, make measurements, gather witnesses and work with accident reconstructionists and other experts to determine exactly what happened.
-We also regularly examine internal trucking company documents, which federal law requires to be kept for at least six months.
-We will send out a letter immediately requesting that these documents not be destroyed.
+When you contact us, our rapid response team can get to the scene of your crash right away and take photographs, make measurements, gather witnesses, and work with accident reconstructionists and other experts to determine exactly what happened.

-The decisions trucking companies make can put motorists at risk on Ohio highways.
+A: The decisions trucking companies make can put motorists at risk on Ohio highways.
 Some common forms of negligence on the part of trucking companies include:

 • Negligent hiring, supervision, and training

-• Over-scheduling of drivers
+• Over-scheduling drivers

 • Pressuring drivers to work through mandatory breaks